- BTC trades at $8,810.22 after having dipped to $8,661.00

 Analyzing the intraday movement of Bitcoin, we see that the coin has plunged by over 5% on Friday.
 As such, this was an anticipated fall to a major extent, as all the technical drivers pointed out towards consolidating major supports below $9,000.
 The price has slid as low as $8,661.00 as per the data feed from Kraken.
 Important to note that the 24h trading volume has not been affected by the falling price, but the market cap has seen a steep fall to currently being marked at $159,522,737,424.

 It is nearly an end to the ongoing year 2019, and BTC has been through a lot of rough patches, not to forget the peak it achieved at $13,000.
-However, as per BTC forecast, you can find more details about the recent price drops have triggered a lot of Bitcoin loyalists and lovers to take careful trade decisions in order to gain profits towards the closing of the year.
+However, as per BTC forecast, you can find more details about the recent price drops that have triggered a lot of Bitcoin loyalists and lovers to take careful trade decisions in order to gain profits towards the closing of the year.

 Bitcoin slides below almost all the major and short-term moving averages after having range-bound trading for quite a long time.
 BTC price has rightly tested major support around the 5-day SMA and 10-day EMA.

 The MACD of the coin is running bearish and inclined to zero.

 The RSI of the coin is currently lifted from the oversold region and is now at 50, showing no extremities.